apivideo/api.video-api-client-generator/templates/documentation/sdks/nocode/wordpress.md

 ---
-title: "Wordpress"
+title: Wordpress
-slug: "wordpress"
-metadata:
-  title: "Wordpress • api.video Documentation"
+meta:
-  description: "The official plugin to facilitate the use of api.video on your WordPress website through uploading, embedding, listing, and managing your videos."
+  description: The official plugin to facilitate the use of api.video on your WordPress website through uploading, embedding, listing, and managing your videos.
 ---

 # Wordpress